GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

   - thomassteiner
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/B7zNhOVvzK3O71sQyLKe.jpg
 alt:
-  'Person wearing an Oculus Quest 2 device with a PWA sticker on it spreading their arms with Quest controllers in both hands.'
+  'Person wearing an Oculus Quest 2 with a PWA sticker on it spreading their arms with Quest controllers in both hands.'
 subhead: >
   The Oculus Quest 2 is a virtual reality (VR) headset created by Oculus, a division of Meta.